Friedrich Wilhelm Joseph von Schelling

 6. The Schelling Revival

 Philosophical responses to Schelling in the German-speaking world during the post-War era form a fairly continuous tradition, with perhaps the main innovations being Frank 1975 and Schulz 1975, which shift some of the focus of research towards his late philosophy and the critique of Hegel.
 In the English-speaking world, in contrast, a wider reception of Schelling only really got underway in the 1990s.
 This was manifested in a considerable increase in the number of books and articles on, and translations of Schelling, and in the foundation of the American Schelling Society.
 The decisive shift here was the claim that, rather than being, as he largely had been in Anglophone philosophy, a stage on the path from Kant, via Fichte, to Hegel, Schelling actually opens up aspects of modern philosophy which are independent of Hegelianism, and can challenge Hegel’s systematic philosophy (Bowie 1993).
-As Bowie showed, Schelling can therefore be brought into productive connection with a range of philosophers, like Heidegger, Derrida, and others who have been influential in debates about the nature and aims of modern philosophy.
+As Bowie showed, Schelling can therefore be brought into productive connection with a range of philosophers, such as Heidegger, Derrida, and others who have been influential in debates about the nature and aims of modern philosophy.
 The ensuing reception of Schelling was given a boost by Zizek (1997), which shows how Schelling’s philosophy relates closely to aspects of Lacan that form the focus of Zizek’s previous work on Hegel.
 Since then the growing Schelling reception has taken divergent paths, which reflect the perennially contested nature of Schelling interpretation.
 This reception involves some paradigmatic differences, of the kind that ensue from conflicting ways of approaching texts from the history of philosophy, from historicist reconstruction, to using the texts to question prevailing contemporary positions in philosophy in the way the Anglophone reception of Hegel by Brandom, McDowell, Pippin, and others has done.
-These differing approaches have offered new perspectives on the theological and other sources of Schelling’s philosophy, detailed historical and philosophical analysis of the finer detail of work from differing periods, Schelling’s role in the genesis of psychoanalysis (see, particularly, Ffytche (2012), which gives an exemplary historical, philosophical, and psychological account of the issue), and competing claims as to what constitutes the essence of Schellingian philosophy.
+These differing approaches have offered new perspectives on the theological and other sources of Schelling’s philosophy, detailed historical and philosophical analysis of the finer detail of work from differing periods, Schelling’s role in the genesis of psychoanalysis (see, particularly, Ffytche [sic] (2012), which gives an exemplary historical, philosophical, and psychological account of the issue), and competing claims as to what constitutes the essence of Schellingian philosophy.

 The bibliography below gives an indication of the basic content of some of the books that have appeared as part of the Schelling revival.
 The tensions between the approaches in these books both point to key issues in the understanding of Schelling’s philosophy, and involve difficulties that are inseparable from engagement with the history of philosophy.
 The attempt to interpret philosophy from the past demands an adequate reconstruction of the way philosophical issues were constituted in the era of the philosopher in question, on the assumption that philosophy, in various ways, is constituted dialogically.
 Schelling’s relationship to Kant and Fichte suggests what is at issue here, and raises the further issue that how Kant and Fichte themselves are interpreted repeats the same problem.
 At the same time, if Schelling is to be seen as contributing to our contemporary philosophical understanding, such contextual reconstruction can get in the way of interpretations which build critically on his work with a view to using it to illuminate the present.
 Examples of such issues are examined below in relation to some characteristic recent contributions to the Schelling literature.